captainalan/pelican-test/content/corona-virus-028.md

 Yesterday, I didn't post my blog to social media.
 Today, I don't think I will post my blog to social media either.
-I think there are lots more useful things to read for my blog for other people&mdash;I'll keep on writing this here because I think it is useful for me to do, but I don't feel an urge to push it out into "the public space" as at this time our public spaces are thoroughly advertisement infested
+I think there are lots more useful things to read than my blog for other people&mdash;I'll keep on writing this here because I think it is useful for me to do, but I don't feel an urge to push it out into "the public space" as at this time our public spaces are thoroughly advertisement infested